KenticoDevTrev/MVCCaching/Documentation.md

 [DoNotCache]
 public IEnumerable<AccordionGroup> GetRelatedAccordions(Guid nodeGuid, int nodeId)
 {
-    // This is cached and it's dependencies added to output cache IEnumerable<int> AccordionIDs = GetRelatedAccordionsIDs(nodeGuid, nodeId);
+    // This is called through the Dependency Injection and is cached and it's dependencies added to output cache IEnumerable<int> AccordionIDs = DependencyResolver.Current.GetService<IAccordionRepository>().GetRelatedAccordionsIDs(nodeGuid, nodeId);
-    // This is cached and it's dependencies added to the output cache IEnumerable<AccordionGroup> Accordions = AccordionIDs.Select(x => GetAccordion(x));
+    // This is called through the Dependency Injection and is cached and it's dependencies added to output cache IEnumerable<AccordionGroup> Accordions = AccordionIDs.Select(x => DependencyResolver.Current.GetService<IAccordionRepository>().GetAccordion(x));
     return Accordions;
 }